vsabz/distributed-failure-detection-and-recovery-module/README.md

 ## About

 I developed this project during my internship at Siemens AG.
-Failure detection is based on the following papers:
+The failure detection part is based on the following papers:

   * [The Failure Detector Abstraction](https://www.researchgate.net/publication/41939126_The_Failure_Detector_Abstraction)
   * [Scalable and Fault Tolerant Failure Detection and Consensus](https://www.researchgate.net/publication/299864842_Scalable_and_Fault_Tolerant_Failure_Detection_and_Consensus)